Sunday, June 30, 2013

 • Favored class: Wizard.

-• Favored class: Adept.
+• Favored class: Apprentice.

 • Exclusive class: Arcane Engineer (from Path of Magic).